5 Powerful Things That Happen When You Wait on God

 We know that God many times will answer prayers for those whom we think least deserve it.

-Lingering in God’s presence humbles us, it aligns us with God’s heart, and we begin praying prayers that agree with God’s desires.
+Lingering in God’s presence humbles us, aligns us with God’s heart, and helps us begin praying prayers that reflect His desires.

 2. He also brought me up out of a horrible pit, out of the miry clay, and set my feet upon a rock, and established my steps.
 Psalm 40:2